-The MRIO methodology followed by IMPLAN works on a recursive analysis process.
-That is, we do not construct a single, multi-regional SAM and thus do not have multi-regional multipliers.
+The MRIO methodology followed by IMPLAN works iteratively.
+That is, we do not construct a single, multi-regional SAM and thus do not have pre-calculated multi-regional multipliers.
 However, MRIO multipliers can be calculated after an analysis is run.

-Instead of calculating multi-regional multipliers, IMPLAN uses each regions' local multipliers and loops through the analyses between regions following the commodity trade rates based on the previous regions' demands.
+IMPLAN uses each region's local multipliers and loops through the analyses between regions following the commodity trade rates based on the previous regions' demands.
 As a result, the IMPLAN MRIO methodology only needs the local multipliers for each region in the analysis along with the trade between those regions to loop through the individual analysis until the trade between regions is sufficiently small.